Alexander-Dubrawski/FuzzyTestFinder/README.md

 # You can then also select them in a preferred mode
 # If -f is set the failed test stay unchanged
 # They only get refreshed if you run fzt without a debugger option and -f
+# -f option has its own history, so to run the last test you run with the -f
+# option, run -f -l
 fzt -f
 fzt -m directory -f
 fzt -m append -f